 |Child’s accidental death (if they’re added to plan)||$5,000||$5,000|

 Transamerica Customer Reviews & Complaints

-The Transamerica Life Insurance Company has a financial strength rating on_current="true" of A+ from A.M.
+The Transamerica Life Insurance Company has a financial strength life insurance company rating of A+ from A.M.
 Best and a NAIC Complaint Ratio of 0.58.
 A company’s Complaint Ratio measures the number of complaints received as compared to the amount of business they write, with the median score being 1.0, meaning Transamerica has a proportionately low number of complaints.